-Ramadan is one of the Blessed month of the Islamic calendar.
+Ramadan is one of the Blessed Month of the Islamic calendar.
 Muslims make special preparations and involved in extreme worship in this month to praise of Allah Almighty.
-Moreover keeping fast, the other aim of Muslim in this month is to get as much blessings and reward from Allah Almighty as possible.
-Affecting to the month of Ramadan, Muslims focus is on prayers of different kinds and making requests in the court of Allah Almighty for greater blessings and mercy.
-Therefore, Ramadan month is not fasting only. but it is also an increase in the prayers and Duas as well.
+Moreover keeping fast, the other aim of Muslims in this month is to get as many blessings and reward from Allah Almighty as possible.
+In the month of Ramadan, Muslims focus is on prayers of different kinds and making requests in the court of Allah Almighty for greater blessings and mercy.
+Therefore, Ramadan month is also an increase in the prayers and Duas as well.

 The legality of the Tarawih prayer:

-During the month of Ramadan the specific prayers are performed, which are Tarawih prayer. and they are after the mandatory namaz ‘Isha’.
-It will be performed before the the witr.
-It is in the sets of two rakat each and will be continue until the end of the night.
+During the month of Ramadan the specific prayers are performed, which are Tarawih prayer.
+They are after the mandatory namaz ‘Isha’.
+It will be performed before the witr.
+It is in the sets of two Rakat each and will continue until the end of the night.

-Abu Hurrairah reports that the Prophet (SAW) said:
+Abu Hurairah reports that the Prophet (SAW) said:

 “Whoever prays during the nights of Ramadan (Tarawih) with a strong belief and expecting for reward, all of his prior sins would be forgiven.”
 (Bukhari)

 This hadith of Prophet Muhammad (PBUH) shows the importance of Tarawih prayer in Ramadan.
 Hazrat Aisha (RA) narrates